 Slightly disconcerting also was that food and beverage staff were rostered around the properties, such that one’s fine dining waitress from one evening would appear in a different uniform at a different property serving breakfast coffee the next morning.
 This also detracted from the brand purity of the distinct dining experiences and was obviously determined by economics.
 Super deluxe properties should try to avoid any practice which indicates cost efficiency.

 Other guests when we stayed were mostly European and mostly 45 plus, however, there were a few families with young children and a few young couples.
 The atmosphere among the guests was friendly and relaxed.

 We were staying in one of the other properties in the Elounda complex after this which is probably not so typical.
 Departure involved a speedy and seamless transfer of our account and bags to the sister property.

-1 hour by road transfer from Heraklion Airport
+1 hour by road from Heraklion International Airport

 82 rooms & suites